 The university has established the following merit-based awards to assist full- and part-time graduate degree students.
 Merit-based graduate awards are awarded to students by their respective departments using traditional merit indicators such as GPA, test scores, strength of recommendation letters, and experience.
 Merit awards include fellowships, assistantships, and tuition grants.
-The deadline for merit award consideration is February 1.
+The deadline for first round consideration for Fall Merit Award (traditional masters programs) is February 15.

 Graduate Study Grants